Best places to visit in Albania

 Pogradec is famous for its rich folklore, while one of the most interesting events on Albania’s tourism calendar is the Puppet Theater Festival.

-The beautiful Shebenik-Jabllanice National Park is also about 30-45 minutes away from Pogradec, while Drilon’s springs are also nearby.Read more about Pogradec
+The beautiful Shebenik-Jabllanice National Park is also about 30-45 minutes away from Pogradec, while Drilon’s springs are also nearby.Read our Pogradec Travel Guide

 This website uses affiliate links which earn a small commission at no additional cost to you.